William T Grant Foundation

 How to Apply

 Applications are submitted through the SmartSimple online platform.
-The foundation offers multiple grant programs with coordinated application cycles:
+The foundation offers multiple grant programmes with coordinated application cycles:

 1. Create an account in the SmartSimple system

-2. Submit Letter of Inquiry (for some programs) or full proposal
+2. Submit Letter of Inquiry (for some programmes) or full proposal

-5. Important: Only one application per cycle allowed as Principal Investigator (new policy for 2026)
+5. Important: Only one application per cycle allowed as Principal Investigator (recent policy)

 Pre-application support includes information sessions and webinars.
-Email inquiries to info@wtgrantfdn.org are encouraged.
+Email enquiries to info@wtgrantfdn.org are encouraged.

 Decision Timeline